 It’s entirely possible that class action lawsuits will be filed for anyone who bought Zantac or a generic medication that was contaminated with NDMA.
 However, class actions are not meant to maximize financial compensation for you if you were injured or died of severe side effects, such as cancer.

-Have There Been Any Zantac Mass Tort Settlements?
+Have There Been Any Zantac Mass Tort Cases?

-At this time, there haven’t been any large mass tort settlements that involve Zantac and its potential link to bladder or stomach cancer.
-However, large groups of settlements will not happen until some of the lawsuits are tried in front of a jury, and the manufacturer can understand their financial risks.
+At this time, there haven’t been any large mass tort cases that involve Zantac and its potential link to bladder or stomach cancer.
+However, large groups of cases will not happen until some of the lawsuits are tried in front of a jury, and the manufacturer can understand their financial risks.

 If you or a loved one was diagnosed with cancer after taking Zantac, The Jeffcoat Firm might be able to assist you in obtaining justice and monetary compensation for your pain and suffering, medical expenses, lost income, future care, and more.